johannaschott/NascentPerFeature_Sung_et_al/README.md

 ## Feature-wise estimation of nascent RNA from T-to-C transitions

+This repository provides access to the custom code used in <Title of manuscript> for the analysis of splicing efficiency within nascent and pre-existing RNA during ribotoxic stress.<sup>1</sup>

 ### Overview:
-Nascent RNA labelled with the modified nucleotide 4-Thiouridine (4sU) can be detected by converting 4sU chemically into cytidine.<sup>1</sup> Because only a minor percentage (typically 2 - 12%) of uridines is replaced by 4sU, not all nascent fragments will display a T-to-C transition, although the conversion is nearly complete.
+Nascent RNA labelled with the modified nucleotide 4-Thiouridine (4sU) can be detected by converting 4sU chemically into cytidine.<sup>2</sup> Because only a minor percentage (typically 2 - 12%) of uridines is replaced by 4sU, not all nascent fragments will display a T-to-C transition, although the conversion is nearly complete.
 The size of this "invisible" nascent fraction depends on the incorporation rate and the number of Us per fragment.
 For an incorporation rate of 2% and 10 Us per fragment (p = 0.02, n = 10), ~ 82% of fragments will not show any T-to-C transitions.
 For an incorporation rate of 10% and 40 Us (p = 0.1, n = 40), only ~1.5% of reads will not show any transitions.

 ![binom1](https://user-images.githubusercontent.com/37538623/235510082-b82756c5-270f-4349-b904-18f66d959d61.png)

 In addition, non-nascent fragments will show a minor rate of T-to-C transitions due to errors during reverse transcription or sequencing ($p_{bg}$), which also contribute to the observed distribution of T-to-C transition counts.
-Therefore, the proportion of nascent reads ($\pi$) can be estimated from a binomial mixture model<sup>2</sup>:
+Therefore, the proportion of nascent reads ($\pi$) can be estimated from a binomial mixture model<sup>3</sup>:

 ![binom2](https://user-images.githubusercontent.com/37538623/235511542-efab4876-92d1-4f09-a68f-bdc90050d99f.png)

-In <Title of mansucript>, we estimated these parameters separately for intronic and spliced fragments as well as for regulatory groups of genesin order to draw conclusions about splicing efficiency within nascent and pre-existing RNA during ribotoxic stress.<sup>3</sup>
+In <Title of mansucript>, we estimated these parameters separately for intronic and spliced fragments as well as for regulatory groups of genesin order to draw conclusions about splicing efficiency within nascent and pre-existing RNA during ribotoxic stress.<sup>1</sup>

 ### Steps
 * Alignment to the genome using STAR<sup>4</sup>